CarinaSilva/Curso-Int-NGS/NGS/exercises.md

 <br/>
 <br/>

+> Filtering and Trimming

 ### <a id="LO2.3">2.3 - Filtering and Trimming</a>

 As you may have noticed before, reads tend to lose quality towards their end, where there is a higher probability of erroneous bases being called.
 To avoid problems in subsequent analysis, you should remove bases with higher probability of error, usually by trimming poor quality bases from the end.

-**TASK**: Manually remove the bases with Q<30 from the 3' end of the read you analysed before.
+**Exercise 12**: Manually remove the bases with Q<30 from the 3' end of the read you analysed before.

 	@SRR022885.1 BI:080102_SL-XAR_0001_FC201E9AAXX:6:1:752:593/1
 	CGTACCAATTATTCAACGTCGCCAGTTGCTTCATGT
 	+
 	IIIIIIIIII>IIIIIII@IIII.I+I>35I0I&+/

-**QUESTION**: How is the read after this trimming operation?
+**Exercise 13**: How is the read after this trimming operation?
 <details><summary>Click Here to see the answer</summary>

 	@SRR022885.1 BI:080102_SL-XAR_0001_FC201E9AAXX:6:1:752:593/1